My Name Is Joe: Plot

 The film begins with Joe Kavanagh at an Alcoholics Anonymous meeting, relaying an experience from his past.
 On the way to pick up Liam, a former junkie whom Joe is fond of, for a football match, they are cut off by Sarah, a health visitor serving Liam, his girlfriend Sabine and their son Scott.
 Dropping off Liam after the match, Joe watches as Liam and Sabine have a confrontation outside their home with several thugs.
-He later spots Sarah outside a health center and flirts with her, offering to help her with her wallpaper.
+He later spots Sarah outside a health centre and flirts with her, offering to help her with her wallpaper.
 While at Sarah's, Joe spots a social worker taking photographs of him working, which violates his welfare policy.
 Joe grows enraged and threatens the social worker, attacking the car with his painting supplies.
 Later while eating dinner, Joe tells Sarah that he is a recovering alcoholic.

 Joe is called before social services to explain his alleged violation of welfare policy, where he learns that Sarah intervened on his behalf, saying he was working as a favour and not for money.
-Joe visits the health center to thank Sarah for intervening and asks her on a date.
+Joe visits the health centre to thank Sarah for intervening and asks her on a date.
 She is apprehensive about going on a date with Joe based on his strange behavior.
 After the date, Sarah locks her keys out of the flat and Joe suggests that she stay with him, stressing that he is not trying to sleep with her.
 Joe shares stories of his past with Sarah, and she presses him about why he stopped drinking.
 Joe is hesitant at first, but explains that he stopped drinking because he brutally beat a previous romantic partner while drunk.

 The next day at a football match, the same thugs who hassled Liam at home arrive at the pitch and assault him.
 Liam claims it was in retaliation for a bar fight, but Joe worries that he has relapsed on drugs.
-At the health center, Sabine causes a scene by refusing to put out her cigarette, and later captures Sarah's attention when she is caught stealing a prescription pad.
+At the health centre, Sabine causes a scene by refusing to put out her cigarette, and later captures Sarah's attention when she is caught stealing a prescription pad.
 At home, Liam confronts Sabine, who lied about where she has been, and accuses her of sleeping with other men after finding condoms in her purse.
 Later, Joe arrives to find Sabine preparing to inject heroin.
 He reluctantly helps her inject, and she says the thugs have taken Liam to drug dealer and crook McGowan, whom Joe knows from his youth.
 Liam tells Joe that he stopped dealing heroin when he went to prison, but that Sabine dealt drugs in his place and has begun using her own product, leading them to be in debt to McGowan.
 Liam tells Joe that McGowan's thugs have threatened to cripple him if he cannot repay the money.
 Joe threatens McGowan over this, but McGowan proposes that Joe deal drugs to repay Liam's debt.
 Joe and Liam return home, and he lies to Sarah that the matter has been sorted.